Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 {{% expandlarge id="upload-datamodel" header="Upload data model" %}}
-The municipality of Sogndal has created [a data model](/app/app-dev-course/modul1/datamodel.xsd) that represents data they wish to collect from future residents.
+The municipality of Sogndal has created [a data model](/app/app-dev-course/modul1/datamodel.xsd) representing data they wish to collect from future residents.

 {{% notice info %}}
-As an app developer you will in some cases have to create a data model for a service yourself.
-You will then be able to use the data modelling tool in Altinn Studio (launching Spring 2022), or use an existing data model as a starting point and edit it in for example Visual Studio or a text editing program of your own choosing.
+In some cases you might have to create the data model for a service yourself.
+This can be done by using the data modelling tool in Altinn Studio (launching Spring 2022), or by using an existing model as a starting point and editing it using a text editor.
 {{% /notice %}}